Sweden

 Download category as PDF

-• ALE must be seen as a necessity in its own right
+• Adult learning must be seen as a necessity in its own right

-Sweden has the highest participation rate in the EU.
-However, the Swedish country report - European Semester 2024 highlighed that adults have been underperformancing in basic skills since 2018 and pointed out lower participation among older people and people with lower levels of education.
+Sweden has the highest participation rate in adult learning in the EU.
+However, data shows adults have been underperforming in basic skills since 2018 and pointed out lower participation among older people and people with lower levels of education.

-Government cuts are a reality in Sweden, with cuts in 2024 and 2025 and expected for next year.
-On folk high schools: Since 2020, the regular state grant to folk high schools has remained more or less unchanged, excluding the additional grants provided during the pandemic (now removed).
-In 2024, the grant was increased, but this increase was insufficient in relation to the inflation trends of 2022 and 2023.
+According to EAEA's member, the Folkbildningsrådet (the Swedish National Council of Adult Education), general situation of adult learning and education has significantly deteriorated in recent years.
+Government funding cuts have affected the adult learning sector in 2024 and 2025, and are expected to continue next year.
+Since 2020, the regular state grant to folk high schools has remained rather unchanged, except for the additional grants provided during the pandemic (now removed).
+In 2024, the grant was increased, but this increase was insufficient relative to the inflation rates in 2022 and 2023.

-According to 2023 report on the finances of folk high schools provided by the Swedish National Council of Adult Education, negative trend is shown over the past years.
-The number of folk high schools reporting deficits in their educational activities has increased significantly, from 21 schools in 2021, to over 37 schools in 2022, reaching 95 folk high schools—or 60 percent of all folk high schools—in 2023.
+According to the 2023 report on the finances of folk high schools provided by the Swedish National Council of Adult Education, a negative trend is shown over the past years.
+The number of folk high schools reporting deficits in their educational activities has increased significantly, from 21 schools in 2021 to over 37 schools in 2022, reaching 95 folk high schools (60% of all folk high schools) in 2023.

-The association is currently training artificial intelligence (AI) to support writing, summarising, and analysing content and data.
-Although this work is still in its early stages, many organizations within Swedish Folkbildning have identified AI development as a key priority, which including making AI tools accessible and applicable through adult learning and education activities.
+The Council is currently using artificial intelligence (AI) to support writing, summarising, and analysing content and data.
+Although this work is still in its early stages, many organisations within Swedish Folkbildning have identified AI development as a key priority, which includes making AI tools accessible and applicable through adult learning and education activities.

-The Swedish National Council of Adult Education belive the PIAAC results are somewhat representative of the situation in Sweden.
-These current budget cuts and the fact that the has not been adjusted despite high inflation and significantly increased costs affects education and training providers, including folk high schools.
+The Swedish National Council of Adult Education believes the PIAAC results are somewhat representative of the situation in Sweden.
+These current budget cuts and the fact that the budget has not been adjusted despite high inflation and significantly increased costs affect education and training providers, including folk high schools.
 For folk high schools, the extra participation slots that were added during the pandemic have also been removed.

 These budget cuts may have the greatest impact on smaller municipalities and on groups in need of extra support.
 This will affect access to education and learning for everyone, regardless of background or place of residence.